 Why you should try TRX suspension training

 Ready to challenge your body with a fun, strength-building workout?
-A master TRX instructor shows us the ropes.

 You may have noticed people at the gym working out with long straps that look like a bit like seatbelts, suspended from the ceiling or an A-frame.
 It’s a workout called TRX suspension training – and it’s a fantastic way to mix up your fitness routine, tone your whole body and get your heart rate up.

 TRX training makes use of gravity and bodyweight to perform exercises that build your strength, improve your fitness, challenge your core and improve your flexibility and mobility.
 Plus, it’s a lot of fun, and makes a nice change from the same old spin and yoga classes.

 We had a chat with CJ, Master TRX Instructor from Apparatus Melbourne, about why TRX could be your new favourite workout.